Top 10 most popular monuments of love in the world

 The Coral Castle in Homestead, Florida.

-This castle also contains towers, fountains, ornate furniture, and sculptures.
-Undoubtedly, he was the King of his castle.
-He sculpted over 1100 tons of coral using essential tools and a series of pulleys and levers to form the castle.
+Remarkably, he could create such a structure alone that we couldn’t ever imagine.
+He typically worked at night to maintain privacy.
+The castle includes towers, fountains, ornate furniture, and sculptures, and Edward was undoubtedly the King of his castle.
+He sculpted over 1100 tons of coral using essential tools and a series of pulleys and levers to shape the castle.

 kellie's castle, malaysia